 Incarcerated individuals referred to utilizing the multiple PREA informational bulletins, pamphlets, and brochures, which are posted throughout the facility, as a source of information.
-Eighteen of the twenty-six incarcerated individuals interviewed referred to notifying a staff member, unit manager, counselor, or family member as the most direct method to report or inquire about PREA information.
-Twenty-five of the twenty-six incarcerated individuals interviewed also referred to calling a family member or friend as their source outside the facility and all twenty-six incarcerated individuals interviewed confirmed their knowledge of third-party reporting.
-Twenty of the twenty-six incarcerated individuals interviewed were aware of the availability of submitting an anonymous PREA report.
+All twenty-six incarcerated individuals interviewed referred to notifying a staff member, unit manager, counselor, or family member as the most direct method to report or inquire about PREA information.
+All twenty-six incarcerated individuals interviewed also referred to calling a family member or friend as their source outside the facility and all twenty-six incarcerated individuals interviewed confirmed their knowledge of third-party reporting.
+Twenty-two of the twenty-six incarcerated individuals interviewed were aware of the availability of submitting an anonymous PREA report.